NicholasSterling/rust-async/src/chapter_1/closures.md

 assert_eq!(None, it.next());
 ```

-In this case, the resulting state-machine's (`it`) lifetime is bounded by the lifetimes of `min` & `max`.
+In this case, the resulting state machine's (`it`) lifetime is bounded by the lifetimes of `min` & `max`.
 Similarly, whether `it` can or cannot be moved between threads (i.e. `Send`) depends on whether `min` & `max` can be sent between threads.

-Obviously, in a state-machine as simple as this one, this won't ever cause you any trouble.
+Obviously, in a state machine as simple as this one, this won't ever cause you any trouble.
-In a massive asynchronous state-machine, built-up from many many parts (that may even cross module boundaries), and that will be arbitrarily moved back and forth between threads by some executor that you might or might not control, on the other hand...
+In a massive asynchronous state machine, built up from many, many parts (that may even cross module boundaries), and that will be arbitrarily moved back and forth between threads by some executor that you might or might not control, on the other hand...
 Let's just say that it can be easy to lose track of who requires what and for how long.

 But, hey, that's precisely why we're using Rust in the first place!
 Compiler errors for these hard cases have become insanely good too, if quite verbose.